-If the team finds an injured turtle, volunteers call the NC Wildlife Resources Commission to let them know they are transporting a turtle to the Karen Beasley Sea Turtle Rescue and Rehabilitation Center on Topsail Island.
+If the team finds an injured turtle, volunteers call the NC Wildlife Resources Commission to let them know they are transporting a turtle to the Karen Beasley Sea Turtle Rescue and Rehabilitation Center on Surf City.
 The state office alerts the hospital and the team alerts them again when they’re within 15 minutes.
 Upon arrival, they triage the turtle however is needed - they have fluids, a Doppler heartbeat monitor, and other critical care tools and supplies on hand for the turtles.
 “There’s actually not a lot you can do initially,” says Cusak, based on his experience of helping at the hospital for five years.
 “Usually if they make it through the night, they do pretty well after that.”

 Sea Turtles and Ocean Health

 Did you know that much can be learned about the condition of the planet’s environment by looking at sea turtles?
 The decline in healthy seagrass beds at the bottom of our oceans can be linked to the decline in sea turtles, which are among very few animals to eat sea grass, the breeding and developmental ground for so many species of fish, shellfish, and crustaceans.
 Even the unhatched nests, eggs, and trapped hatchlings at the end of a season provide important nutrients for our dune vegetation.